wleepang/sagemaker4research-workshop/README.md

 ## Modules

-This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
-It is recommended that you complete the lab modules in the order listed.
+This workshop is divided into the following modules.
+It is recommended that you complete them in the order listed.

 - Preliminaries

 - Creating a Notebook Instance

-- Lab Modules
+- Labs

-  - Digit Classification with Linear Learner
+  1. Digit Classification with Linear Learner
-  - Distributed Training with TensorFlow
+  2. Distributed Training with TensorFlow
-  - Bringing Your Own Model
+  3. Bringing Your Own Model
-  - Using Public Datasets
+  4. Using Public Datasets

 ## Preliminaries